 How Often Are Dividends Paid Out?

-Some investments pay dividends on other schedules, such as twice a year, once a year, or as monthly dividend stocks, or on no schedule at all (called “irregular” dividends), but this isn’t typical in the United States.
+Some investments pay dividends on other schedules, such as twice a year, once a year, or monthly, for monthly dividend stocks, or on no schedule at all (called “irregular” dividends, though this isn’t typical in the United States).
 Ultimately, the dividend payout schedule is up to a company’s board of directors.

 It’s also possible for a company to pay a special one-time dividend.
 Usually a special dividend is paid out when a company has had a stronger-than-usual earnings period or has excess cash on hand — from the sale of a business, perhaps, or the liquidation of an investment, or a major litigation win.
 These special one-time dividends may be paid as cash, stock, or property dividends.